ThinKV: Thought-Adaptive KV Cache Compression for Efficient Reasoning Models: Extended Evaluations

 \subsection{Evaluation Setup Details}

 We use the latest model checkpoints available on Hugging Face for all evaluations.
 We build on the Hugging Face Transformers codebase and implement the ThinKV algorithm by modifying it.
 The Hugging Face Transformers codebase employs the FlashAttention-2 kernel as its default attention backend, which we leverage for all baseline comparisons.
 In addition, we modify a Triton implementation of PagedAttention and integrate it into the Hugging Face Transformers stack; this baseline PagedAttention supports all features present in vLLM’s implementation.
 This integration was carried out as a proof of concept to quickly evaluate ThinKV’s performance.
 This proof-of-concept serves as a stepping stone toward full integration with optimized inference engines.
-Although our current stack is not the most optimized, we still expect commensurate improvements when running on frameworks such as vLLM, as ThinKV’s modifications are orthogonal to specific kernel implementations.
+Although this stack is not the most optimized, we still expect commensurate improvements when running on frameworks such as vLLM, as ThinKV’s modifications are orthogonal to specific kernel implementations. {To validate this, we integrate ThinKV inspired by this PR in vLLM \citet{vllm_pr_16160}.
+Our integration targets only the vLLM v1 version.
+Specifically, our major modifications are centered around `block\_table.py', `flash\_attn.py' and `csrc/attention'.
+By adjusting the flags in `envs.py', we can seamlessly toggle between R-KV, ThinKV, and a no-compression (Full-KV) baseline, enabling comparisons within the same vLLM framework.}

 For measuring gather overhead, we profile this behavior on A100 and H200 GPUs using NVIDIA Nsight \citep{nvidia2025nsight}.